 Encoder best practices

 If you use encoding software on a Mac or Windows PC, we recommend keeping your encoding software on a separate machine from any other tasks you may need to do during your event, such as previewing and monitoring your stream or moderating chat.
 Often doing all of these on the same system can cause CPU percentage to spike, impacting the quality of your stream and cause other tasks to lag as well.

-The Vimeo iOS app includes the ability to go live directly to a new or existing event on your Vimeo account.
+The Vimeo mobile app includes the ability to go live directly to a new or existing event on your Vimeo account.

-A license to Livestream Studio is included with your Vimeo Premium membership, meaning you can download it onto your Windows or Mac computer and use your Vimeo login to access the software.
+A license to Livestream Studio is included with a Vimeo Premium membership, meaning you can download it onto your Windows or Mac computer and use your Vimeo login to access the software (Vimeo Enterprise includes three licenses).
 One thing to note is that you will need an internet connection to authenticate Studio, but if you lose connection, you can continue using it for up to 24 hours before you will be prompted to reconnect and log in again.

 To download Studio, create and configure an event on your Vimeo account.
-Select the Connect (RTMP) tab before going live; a download link to Livestream Studio is available there.
+Select the Connect (RTMPS) tab before going live; a download link to Livestream Studio is available there.